metaory/confsubst/README.md

 [8.1 Environment Variable Definition](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap08.html)

 >  These strings have the form name=value; names shall not contain the character '='.
-For values to be portable across systems conforming to POSIX.1-2017, the value shall be composed of characters from the portable character set (except NUL and as indicated below).
+For values to be portable across systems conforming to POSIX.1-2017, the value shall be composed of characters from the portable character set (except NUL & as indicated below).
 There is no meaning associated with the order of strings in the environment.
 If more than one string in an environment of a process has the same name, the consequences are undefined.

-> Environment variable names used by the utilities in the Shell and Utilities volume of POSIX.1-2017 consist solely of uppercase letters, digits, and the <underscore> ( '_' ) from the characters defined in Portable Character Set and do not begin with a digit.
+> Environment variable names used by the utilities in the Shell & Utilities volume of POSIX.1-2017 consist solely of uppercase letters, digits, & the <underscore> ( '_' ) from the characters defined in Portable Character Set & do not begin with a digit.
 Other characters may be permitted by an implementation; applications shall tolerate the presence of such names.
-Uppercase and lowercase letters shall retain their unique identities and shall not be folded together.
+Uppercase & lowercase letters shall retain their unique identities & shall not be folded together.
 The name space of environment variable names containing lowercase letters is reserved for applications.
 Applications can define any environment variables with names from this name space without modifying the behavior of the standard utilities.

 ---